AIM-Harvard/aimi_alpha/aimi/nnunet_nsclc/README.md

-# nnU-Net - Lung Cancer/Nodules Segmentation
+# Lung Cancer and Nodules Segmentation